-Improving roads, improving lives - Recent Consultation
+Improving roads, improving lives - Most Recent Consultation

 We are always looking at ways to improve the Borough and its economy.
 In partnership with the Tees Valley Combined Authority, the four other Tees Valley councils and Highways England, we have set out proposals for better transport connections across the whole area.

 These proposals include a new Tees Crossing, taking some pressure off the A19 Tees Viaduct, and enhanced east-west connectivity with improvements to the A66 between the A1(M) and Teesport, which includes the possibility of a new Darlington Bypass.

 The issues and scoping consultation in August 2016 highlighted the importance of capitalising on Darlington’s excellent existing transport connections to the national strategic network and the local plan should seek improvements to regional connectivity across the borough.
 In relation to the required growth over the plan period it will be essential that new development supports key infrastructure and provides for a sustainable pattern of growth.